Calculate Zakat and get Islamic lifestyle services on Nagad Islamic

 Considering the growing customer demand, Zakat Calculator, the latest feature of Nagad Islamic will potentially simplify the process of calculating Zakat for the customers.

-The service will also be available on Nagad App soon, the release added.
+The service will also be available on Nagad App soon, reads the statement.

-Customers will also be able to pay zakat directly to over 20 Islamic and zakat donation organisations if they choose.

 In addition, consumers can conveniently access all the services associated with daily prayers by clicking on Islamic Life and Ibadat Pratidin on the website.